leolupianez/homeprojects/README.md

 <div align="center">
   <h3 align="center">HomeProjects</h3>
   <p align="center">
-    An app for homeowners to post their home projects and connect with home service professionals in their neighborhood.
+     An app for homeowners to connect with home service professionals in their neighborhood and get help on their home projects.
+Homeowners can post projects while remaining anonymous to everyone that is not a part of their connections.
     <br />
     <br />
     <a href="https://puce-grumpy-chicken.cyclic.app/">View</a>